Kazakhstan itinerary: what to see in 2 to 3 weeks

 Kazakhstan is the ninth biggest country in the world and it is no surprise that when you are preparing a Kazakhstan itinerary for your upcoming trip there are a lot of options and though choices to be made.

-While Kazakhstan is most famous for its empty steppes where nomads on their horses roam there is also a huge variety of landscapes and nature in the country.
+While Kazakhstan is most famous for its empty steppes where nomads on their horses roam, there is also a huge variety of landscapes in the country.
+Kazakhstan’s nature is really outstanding.
 Did you know for example that there are alpine meadows, glittering mountain lakes, impressive desert formations, rocky canyons and quirky cities combining modern architecture with their Soviet heritage.

 Kazakhstan is an excellent destination if you love culture, adventure and the outdoors.
 The Altay and Tien Shan mountains offer plenty of hiking opportunities and the area of Almaty is perfect to make a roadtrip around some of Kazakhstan’s best national parks.